moocow-the-bovine/dta-tokwrap/README.txt

         fast but not exceedingly robust, use with caution.
 See also "dtatw-rm-c.xsl"

+    dtatw-rm-w.perl
+        Fast regex hack to remove "<w>" elements from an XML document

+    dtatw-rm-s.perl
+        Fast regex hack to remove "<s>" elements from an XML document.

     dtatw-rm-lb.perl
         Script to remove "<lb>" (line-break) elements from an XML document, replacing them with newlines.
 Regex hack, fast but not robust, use